 We define a candidate analysis map $T$ as follows:

 where $\Tc$ is a KR rearrangement that pushes forward $\eta$ to $\pi_S$.
 It is immediate to verify that \eqref{eq:map_det} pushes forward $\pi_{\Xb}$ to $\pi_{\Xb \vert \yb^*}$, and thus defines a valid deterministic coupling between the prior and posterior distributions.
-We propose to estimate $T$ by